Important Prague Information

 - Terminal 2 – in front of the Arrival Hall

 Prague has a very sophisticated subway, tram and bus transport system.
-The Prague underground is quite new and efficient.
+The Prague underground is quite new and efficient, and has only three lines that will get you anywhere you need to go.
 At peak times, trains run every 2 or 3 minutes, and during off-peak hours at least every 8-10 minutes.

 You can find more information about the Prague public transport here.